It is our desire to present a first class contest for dance/drill teams. Below we have listed contest rules and

 2 minute time limit with 15 second grace

 period.
 The soloist is disqualified from finals if over time.
-Any solos that are entering as individuals without their team, must register and pay at least 3 weeks in advance of a competition.
-The registration will be cut off at the three week deadline for individual solos.
+Any solos that are entering as individuals without their team, must register and pay at least 2 weeks in advance of a competition.
+The registration will be cut off at the two week deadline for individual solos.
 At the Kansas Spectacular, KSHSAA rules do not allow for individual winners.
 Top scoring solos in all divisions will be recognized as the "Kansas Winner's Circle" and receive a special olympic style medal.

 Soloists who have graduated from high school and are